Last year, a private client of mine gave me the opportunity to look more closely at the best multivitamins.

-When studies are done on “multivitamins,” they don’t seem to take these differences into consideration—meaning we really don’t know which combinations of vitamins and minerals carry which benefits or potential risks.
-Here’s what studies have shown, though:
+When studies are done on “multivitamins,” they don’t seem to take these differences into consideration.
+Therefore, we really don’t know which combinations of vitamins and minerals carry which benefits or potential risks.

 - The same study showed increased levels of food allergies among formula-fed infants who were given multivitamins before the age of 6 months, and increased levels of food allergies amongst 3-year-olds exposed to multivitamins (whether they had been breast- or formula-fed).

 Overall, I think the potential for a downside outweighs the potential benefit of multivitamins for kids under about the age of about 7.

-Two Pills You & Your Kids Probably SHOULD Be Taking
+Two Pills You & Your Kids Probably Should Be Taking

 Unfortunately, it’s hard to get sufficient vitamin D from diet alone (which is why I recommend time outside without sunscreen).
-Supplementing 400 IU a day for infants, 600 for toddlers and children, and 4,000 for adults makes sense, especially because vitamin D also carries with it a low risk for toxicity.
+Supplementing 400 IU a day for babies and children and 4,000 for adults makes sense, especially because vitamin D carries a low risk for toxicity.

 Nordic Naturals Baby’s DHA is a good one, as are the Nordic Naturals supplements for adults.
-Note that the orange-flavored “Fishies” by Nordic Naturals have low levels of omega 3s and are basically candy.
+Note that the orange-flavored “Fishies” by Nordic Naturals have low levels of omega-3s and are basically candy.